Right Arrow

 8-10 minutes

 Contact with objects and equipment (COE) accidents are a persistent risk for schools, colleges, and universities.
 The good news?
-COE accidents are almost always preventable.
-By combining strong protocols with smarter technology—like AI-driven video intelligence—education organizations can move from reactive incident response to proactive prevention.
-This guide breaks down the true costs, root causes, and provides a clear framework for moving from a reactive to a proactive safety model using modern technology.
+Many COE accidents can be mitigated.
+By combining strong protocols with smarter technology—like AI-driven video intelligence—education organizations can move from reactive incident response to anticipatory safety.
+This guide breaks down the true costs, root causes, and provides a clear framework for moving from a reactive to a forward-looking safety model using modern technology.

 COE accidents in education don’t just happen in woodshops or science labs.
 They show up in cafeterias, gymnasiums, maintenance closets, and playgrounds—anywhere equipment is stored, handled, or maintained.
-These incidents aren’t just about bumps and bruises.
-Typical direct costs per serious incident are high: $118,837 for amputations and $60,934 for fractures (Source: ElectroIQ, 2025).
+These incidents can lead to severe injuries with high direct costs: $118,837 for amputations and $60,934 for fractures (Source: ElectroIQ).
 Indirect costs (lost productivity, staff replacement, temporary disruption) are even higher.

-Understanding why COE accidents happen is the first step to stopping them.
-Here are the most common causes, what typically goes wrong, and how schools can blend traditional methods with modern video intelligence to prevent future incidents.
+Mitigating COE accidents starts with understanding their root causes.
+Here are the most common causes, what typically goes wrong, and how schools can blend traditional methods with modern video intelligence to reduce the likelihood of future incidents.

 The Hazard: